datatrail-jhu/00_intro/manuscript/05_googlesheets.md

 This is great!
 You now have a question you want to answer and you have collected some data to answer that question.
 You are on your way to becoming a data scientist!

 ### Making the sheet public
-Our plan is to use the data in this spreadsheet to answer our question about how the price of a best-selling book relates to how much the author is charging for that book.
+Our plan is to use the data in this spreadsheet to answer our question about how the price of a bestselling book relates to how much the author is charging for that book.
 To do so in the next lesson, you will first have to make these data public.
 This can be done easily on a Google Sheet by clicking on "Share" in the top right-hand corner of the Google Sheet.

 ![Share](images/05_googlesheets/05_cdsintro_googlesheets-16.png)